Some Background Stories Before We Dive In

 Lesson learned: don't assume services can find each other.
 Be explicit.

-Stage 3: Give It a Personality
+Stage 3: Give It Personality

-I wrote a system prompt that told the LLM exactly who it was talking to — a family home in Malaysia, smart devices currently installed, server specs, future plans.
+I wrote a system prompt that told the LLM exactly who it was talking to, a family home in Malaysia, smart devices currently installed, server specs, future plans.
 Now instead of generic smart home advice, it gives advice relevant to my setup.

-I also tested three models: Mistral 7B, Llama 3.2, and Phi-4 14B.
+I also tested three models: Mistral 7B, Llama 3.2 3.2B, and Phi-4 14B.
 Mistral and Llama were faster but chattier.
 Phi-4 was slower but more concise and accurate.

 For a smart home assistant, accurate beats fast.
 Phi-4 became my default for Open WebUI.